 Seed germination takes place in moist, well-draining soil which is 70-75 degrees Fahrenheit.
 If necessary, use a seed starting mat to maintain the right temperature.
 Ten days later, you should start to see the seedlings pushing up through the soil.

-Cuttings should be pieces of the plant which are not flowering.
+Cuttings should be pieces of the plant that are not flowering.
 Select a piece that’s at least three inches in length and which is vigorous.
 Once cut, set it into an empty pot for a few days.
 This allows the cut end to dry and form a callous.

 After the plant finishes flowering, you’ll want to remove the old flower stalks.
 Cut them back to the second or third leaf on the stem with good pruning shears.
 You can trim back other tall growth as well to shape it.